Uncertainty Quantification of MLE for Entity Ranking with Covariates: Rate of Convergence of Maximum Likelihood Estimator

-\begin{remark} Theorem \ref{noregularization} asserts that the statistical errors of the maximum likelihood estimators for $\ba$ and the ranking scores $\tX^\top\tb^*$ are of the order $\displaystyle\sqrt{{(d+1)\log n}/{npL}}$.
-This is the best rate one can hope if one ignores the logarithmic term.
-To understand this, we note that the expected number of the comparisons involving item $i$ is $(n-1)pL$ for all $i\in [n]$.
-Besides, the parameter $\alpha_i$ only appears in the model of the comparisons when item $i$ is involved.
-Thus, if we ignore the logarithmic term and consider the case with a finite $d$, the best estimation error of $\alpha_i$ is $\mathcal{O}(\displaystyle\sqrt{{1}/{npL}})$ for $i\in [n]$, which matches the obtained bound for $\Vert \wh\ba_M-\ba^*\Vert_\infty$.
-Similar reasoning applies to estimating ranking scores $\tX\tb^*$.
-When there is no covariates (i.e., $d=0$), our results in Theorem \ref{noregularization} reduces to the minimax optimal statistical error bound for MLE in $\ell_{\infty}$-norm \citep{chen2019spectral,chen2022partial,chen2022optimal}. \end{remark}

 \begin{remark} Following a similar proof, it holds that which are the relative $\ell_2$-statistical rates of the intrinsic scores $\alpha_i^*,i\in[n]$ and overall scores $\alpha_i^*+\bx_i^\top\bb^*,i\in [n]$, respectively.
-Combining this relative statistical rate in $\ell_2$-norm with that in $\ell_{\infty}$-norm mentioned in Theorem \ref{noregularization}, we conclude that the estimation errors of latent scores and overall scores spread out across all items. \end{remark}
+Combining this relative statistical rate in $\ell_2$-norm with that in $\ell_{\infty}$-norm mentioned in Theorem \ref{noregularization}, we conclude that the estimation errors of latent scores and overall scores spread out across all items. \end{remark} \begin{remark} {We note that we are further able to get rid of the factor $\sqrt{d+1}$ in the statistical rates of $\|\hat\balpha_M-\hat\balpha^*\|_{\infty}$ ( $\|\hat\balpha_M-\hat\balpha^*\|_{2}$ follows directly).
+This involves analyzing the non-asymptotic expansion of the $\hat\balpha_M$, and the details will be discussed in the following section.} \end{remark}

-We finally discuss our assumption on the sparseness of our comparison graph.
-Note that when the comparison graph is disconnected, there are at least two groups that have no cross-group comparisons and consistent ranking is impossible.
-It is well-known that the Erdős-Rényi random graph is disconnected when $np\le (1-\epsilon)\log n$ and connected when $np>(1+\epsilon)\log n$ with high probability for any $\epsilon>0.$ In our work, we only require the sampling probability $p$ to satisfy $\displaystyle p\asymp {\log n}/{n}$, which meets the minimal requirements for the connectivity of the Erdős-Rényi random graph.
-Therefore, the statistical rate results given in Theorem \ref{noregularization} hold even under the sparse regime of the comparison graph.